Tyrn/wei/the-insider-en.typ

      "Mr. Kissur!
 Your  manor  is  located  nearby, and a modest man  named Khanni is the headman there.
 Yesterday night, two bums robbed the house and stole  four  hundred thousand!
-Probably,  these two  guys also  killed  his servant and lifted his money  - the servant's body  was found today  in  the riverside bushes!
+Probably,  these two  guys also  killed  his servant and lifted his money---the servant's body  was found today  in  the riverside bushes!

      Bemish understood some of the official's talk and froze.

-     They drove to the headman -  a dozen Kissur's  servants, that he called that night  from the  capital, joined  them on the  way.
+     They drove to the headman---a dozen Kissur's  servants, that he called that night  from the  capital, joined  them on the  way.
 The  district  head entered the yard, with a large crowd already assembled, and Kissur stayed in the crowd screened by his servants.